Tag Archives: editing

 English confusion

 Here’s a word that seems to be awfully confusing to native speakers of English, Macedonian and Albanian: “corps.”
 If you are starting a new organization or agency, I’d urge you to avoid using the word “corps” in its name because I guarantee a lot of people will get the name wrong.
-I’ve witnessed many instances… Read More »
+I’ve witnessed many instances… Read More: English confusion »

 Feb.
 10, 2022

 Nothing really big going on here, but wanted to share some photos.
 One interesting thing I’ve learned recently is that Latin America also uses the style manual of the American Psychological Association for many academic papers.
-A lot of the APA manual has to do with how to use English, which obviously doesn’t apply for… Read More »
+A lot of the APA manual has to do with how to use English, which obviously doesn’t apply for… Read More: Feb.
+10, 2022 »

 New Business

 I’m starting a business again.
 And I’m confident that it will go a lot more smoothly than the last time I did so, starting The Elizabethtown Advocate in 2010.
 As publisher of a weekly newspaper, I spent around $700 every week to print and distribute the paper.
-The cost of the office (rent, the electric… Read More »
+The cost of the office (rent, the electric… Read More: New Business »